NCBI-Hackathons/Pharmacogenomics_Prediction_Pipeline_P3/README.md

 **Requirements**

-The `deploy` directory contains requirements files for Python, R, and Ubuntu.
+The `deploy/` directory contains requirements files for Python, R, and Ubuntu.
 These requirements have been included in the Docker container (@TODO link here) The accompanying `Dockerfile` shows the setup to be performed (using the Bioconductor Docker container as a base) and the container will be eventually provided on docker hub.

 Usage
 -----